Xe/site/blog/v-vvork-in-progress-2020-01-03.markdown

 # V is for Vvork in Progress

-> Don’t ever, ever try to lie to the Internet, because they will catch you.
-They
-> will deconstruct your spin.
-They will remember everything you ever say for
-> eternity.
-\- Gabe Newell

 So, December has come and passed.
 I'm excited to see [V][vlang] 1.0 get released as a stable production-ready release so I can write production applications in it!